Lynkels2/100-days-of-code/log.md

 **Today's Progress**: Couldn't do much today but i completed all the video challenges on freecodecamp and still trying to finish my blog post and javascript calculator.

 **Thoughts**: Pushing to github everyday has been challenging but i'm working on always having a remainder to always do that.

+### Day 30: July 24th 2017

+**Today's Progress*: i didn't do much on coding today i read some articles on rest api and continued work on my calculator project and also javascript 30 course.

+**Thoughts** : Falling out lately have to make efforts to catch up.
+Anyways it's makes it a month since i started this journey.